Top 10 Reasons To Consider Video Depositions

 Is A Video Deposition Right For Your Case?

-Of course, there are pros and cons to video depositions.
+Of course, there are pros and cons to video recording depositions.
 However, attorneys would be remiss to simply focus on the cons of video depositions without giving serious consideration to the benefits.

 About the author